 Because of these differences, students sometimes worry about the move into Year 6.
 We understand this, so we aim to make the transition as smooth and trouble-free as possible.

-Around the May of Year 5, parents are invited to an information evening, at which they can meet the Secondary Head Teacher and Middle Department Coordinator, who will explain the changes and how we can help.
+In May of Year 5, parents are invited to an information evening, at which they can meet the Secondary Head Teacher and Middle Department Coordinator, who will explain the changes and how we can help.
 Parents will be able to have any of their questions answered.

 The Middle Department Coordinator will also meet with the Year 5 students and explain the various differences involved in moving into Year 6.
 The students will be able to have their questions answered.

-In the Junior Department, students are mainly taught in their tutor room with their class teacher.
+In the Junior Phase, students are mainly taught in their tutor room with their class teacher.
 In the Middle Department, however, students move around the school to different classrooms where they are taught by specialist subject teachers.

 Because Secondary students follow a rotational timetable, they must carry the correct books and equipment to each lesson.
 Year 6 students are the youngest who have to do this, so they are given priority over Year 7-11 students to rent lockers near their tutor room.